How can you help your children during Corona pandemic?

 The following can help in achieving these goals:

 Show that you are calm and pleasant: Don’t display stressful behavior in front of your children to reassure them everything is fine.

 A well-known textbook rule: Make sure you talk about uncertain or stressful things away from your children’s presence.

 Do not talk negatively about the situation or the future: Refrain from talking negatively with your children.
 Practice staying positive and encouraging.

 Look at positive aspects: Emphasize all the good things in the situation and teach them to be grateful for what you all have e.g. like health, shelter, food etc.

 Create an exercise where you ask your children to list what their positive aspects are about life and what they are grateful for each day.

-These suggestions will set a good example for your kids and help them focus on the positive and feel that all is fine.
-It will automatically instill a sense of safety and stability.
+These suggestions will set a good example for your kids and help them focus on the positive.
+It will automatically instil a sense of safety and stability.